 Through the collective energy of our Peace Corps community, we aim to raise funds and awareness around the continued global social impact of our members.
-Whether it's continuing a project that was started during Peace Corps service or working with an organization after service to implement an international sustainable development project, NPCA's Community Fund is meant to provide financial support through grants so our members can continue to make a difference By providing funding opportunities, NPCA also provides a platform to create awareness around the continued work of our members, building a network of changemakers that embodies the ideals of the Peace Corps through international service beyond Peace Corps service.
+Whether it's continuing a project that was started during Peace Corps service or working with an organization after service to implement an international sustainable development project, NPCA's Community Fund is meant to provide financial support through grants so our members can continue to make a difference.
+By providing funding opportunities, NPCA also provides a platform to create awareness around the continued work of our members, building a network of changemakers that embodies the ideals of the Peace Corps through international service beyond Peace Corps service.

-Support the Unfinished Business of Evacuated Volunteers
+Support the Continued Service of Returned Peace Corps Volunteers

 Community Fund Projects in the Field